-When in early 1922 the directors of the Víctor company commissioned Fresedo to form an ensemble for a recording series Fresedo, Tito, Cobián and Zerrillo found Alberto Rodriguez as second bandoneon player came to replace Minervi and stayed with Fresedo's ensemble for more then a decade.
+When in early 1922 the directors of the Víctor company commissioned Fresedo to form an ensemble for a recording series Fresedo, Tito, Cobián and Zerrillo found Alberto Rodriguez as second bandoneon.
+He came to replace Minervi and stayed with Fresedo's ensemble for more then a decade.
 Later that year Manlio Francia came for Roberto Zerrillo who left to rejoin Warren’s orchestra in Montevideo.
 Later Francia even re-used the name "Cuarteto de Maestros" to form a different ensemble together with Cobián, De Caro and Roque Biafore.

 new orquesta for the 1922 recordings included for the first time